SMSC, PSHE and RSE

 IMPACT

-At Stanford we believe that PSHE and SMSC education plays a vital part of primary education and needs to be taught at least weekly.
+At Laceby Stanford Primary Academy we believe that PSHE and SMSC education plays a vital part of primary education and needs to be taught at least weekly.
 This enables staff to ensure full coverage of PSHE and SMSC is taught in their year group.
 There are always occasions where teachers may feel it necessary to teach PSHE as a result of an issue arisen in their own class.
 PSHE is integral to the development of children values in order for them to become a positive citizen in a forever changing community.
 PSHE is an important part of school assemblies were children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.

 Through discrete, cross curricular and embedded teaching of the PSHE and SMSC currciculum, we expect the following;